jatinkumar762/Design-Patterns-Java/Structural Patterns/Facade.md

 * A facade should minimize the complexity of subsystem and provide usable interface.
 * We can have an interface or abstract class for facade and client can use different subclasses to talk to different subsystems implementations.

-#### Example
+#### Real Example

-* The java.net.URL class.
+- The java.net.URL class.
 This class provides a simple method as openStream() and we get an input stream to the resource pointed by the URL object.
 	* This class takes care of dealing with multiple classes from the java.net package as well as some internal sun packages.

+- Another Real Example: Java Database Connectivity (JDBC)

 #### Implementation